nethesis/nethvoice-report/ui/src/doc-inline/en/queue/data_agent_1_table_agent.md

 - `Calls per hour`: the ratio between the number of answered calls and the actual time in hours
 - `Occupation`: the percentage of actual time spent on the phone
-- `Total Recall: total number of successfully recall`
+- `Total Recall`: total number of successfully recall
-- `Average Recall Time: average time elapsed from failure to recall`
+- `Average Recall Time`: average time elapsed from failure to recall
 - `Minimum, Maximum and Average Duration`: duration of answered calls

 If no agent has been selected, all agent will be shown.